liubin18911671739/D-DVI-CloudDesk/sysadm/README.md

-# IsardVDI System administration
+# CECD System administration

-By default IsardVDI will open some container ports to the public world:
+By default CECD will open some container ports to the public world:

 *   80 TCP: Redirect to 443 https and used by spice video protocol TLS tunnel
 *  443 TCP: Web and HTML5 video protocols